JanssenProject/jans/jans-cedarling/bindings/cedarling_ruby/README.md

 `cargo build -p cedarling_ruby` will build your latest changes.

+So you can say `cargo build -p cedarling_ruby && rake spec`

 ## Local Installation

 You won't want to do this, unless it fails to install via `bundler` or `Gemfile`